SOMPODDA/DA101-The-New-York-Stock-Exchange-Dataset_Masterschool_Project_I/README.md

-# DA101-The-New-York-Stock Exchange-Dataset-Analysis using Google Sheets
+# DA101-The-NYSE-Dataset-Analysis using Google Sheets

 In this project, you will analyze real-life data from the New York Stock Exchange.
 You will be drawing a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.